Yareel Review: A 3D Multiplayer Sex Game with Promise

 The game has a lot of potential: it’s easily accessible on various platforms, it’s pretty much free to play, the art style is simple (a big plus since many other titles are pushing for realism), and its gameplay is refreshingly different.

-The second is that half the game features either don’t seem to work or, without rhyme or reason, they will work one moment and then not the next.
 On a PC, the site editor, however, didn't run into the problems I did.

 It still could be a hot sex game